Dialogues with experts "Arterial hypertension and the brain as a target organ"

 • 00:18:14

-Mexidol is a multimodal drug with proven effectiveness
+Mexidol is a multimodal drug with proven efficacy

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.